nicolvisser/cse214-project-java-awt-swing/README.md

 In addition the following static methods are available to be used for collission checking and handling

 In our game, the game objects are often stored in `ArrayLists` of the same type.
 Instead of creating an N body simulation where all `Collidables` are checked against eachother, we rather only check certain groups of `Collidables` with other groups of `Collidables` or an individual `Collidable`.
-For this approach, two static methods are available to check and handle collisions.
+For this approach, two <u>static methods</u> are available to check and handle collisions.

 - `public static void checkAndHandleCollisions(ArrayList<? extends Collidable> group1, ArrayList<? extends Collidable> group2) {`